 We do not expect that taking part will cause you any problems.

-If you share information that makes the research team concerned for your safety or the safety of other people, we may be required to tell others involved in your care (e.g., your keyworker or Psychiatrist).
-If we identify that you may benefit from any additional support relating to symptoms other than those explored during the BRIDGE intervention, we will feed this back to your general practitioner or team involved with you (for example, CAMHS).
+If you share information that makes the research team concerned for your safety or the safety of other people, we may be required to tell others involved in your care (e.g. your keyworker or Psychiatrist).
+If we identify that you may benefit from any additional support relating to symptoms other than those explored during the BRIDGE intervention, we will feed this back to your general practitioner or team involved with you (for example CAMHS).
 We will always notify you beforehand if we are going to do this and explain why.

-If at any point during the research process there is a question about your ability to continue with the research, we would terminate the assessment immediately and consult with your direct care team.
+If at any point during the research process there is a question about your capacity to continue with the research, we would terminate the assessment/session immediately and consult with your direct care team.
 We will of course discuss this with you fully before talking with anyone.
 If this occasion were to arise and your capacity is restored, we would require confirmation with your direct care team before continuing with any assessment.

 What will happen at the end of the study?